Skip to main content

 Our investment

-The CEFC has invested $9 million in world-leading Melbourne-based technology company Relectrify to support the continued development of its technologies that are achieving game-changing performance improvements for battery storage systems.
+The CEFC has invested $9 million in world-leading Melbourne-based technology company Relectrify to support the development of technologies that are achieving game-changing performance improvements for battery storage systems.

 our impact